Made-For-Gamers/NEAR-Unity-WebGL-API/README.md

 	1) Register a Near wallet on Testnet and/or Mainnet
 	2) Fork this repo to your local machine, make sure LFS is also installed
 	3) Open local repo folder from Unity Hub
-	4) Unity will report that their are compile errors, click Ignore
+	4) Unity will report that their are compile errors, click Ignore (step 5 will resolve this)
-	5) File / Build Settings - Set platform to WebGL
+	5) File / Build Settings - Set platform to WebGL	6)
-	6) Edit / Project Settings / Player / Resolution and Presentation - Select Near WebGL template
 	7) File / Build And Run - set your own build directory
 	8) When the WebGL application opens in your browser you will see a screen with the login button.
 	9) Select the relevant Near network testnet/mainnet from the dropdown and click the Login button